Class

 of preferences widgets.
 The built-in g_settings_bind()

-result of modifications that it makes to widgets.
+as a result of modifications that it makes to widgets.

-When creating a GSettings instance, you have to specify a schema that describes the keys in your settings and their types and default values, as well as some other information.
+that describes the keys in your settings and their types and default

 Normally, a schema has a fixed path that determines where the settings are stored in the conceptual global tree of settings.
-However, schemas can also be ‘[relocatable][gsettings-relocatable]’, i.e. not equipped with a fixed path.
+However, schemas can also be ‘relocatable’, i.e. not equipped with a fixed path.
 This is useful e.g. when the schema describes an ‘account’, and you want to be able to store a arbitrary number of accounts.

 Unlike other configuration systems (like GConf), GSettings does not